Tuufless/FFXIV-Elemental-Raid-Macros/ultimates/top/03_omega_reconfigured.en.md

   </tr>
 </table>

-After that, Hello, World is simply a cycle of debuffs to resolve.
-At any one point, two players will be at each stage in the cycle.
+*Hello, World* is simply a cycle of debuffs to resolve.
+Players will be paired together based on their debuffs- at any one point, two players will be at each stage in the cycle.

 <table>
   <tr>